Least Volume Analysis: Least Volume Problems

+Let us begin with a few concepts.
+Mathematically, \emph{homeomorphism} in general topology~\citep[\S2.1]{lee2010introduction} charaterizes if a set $\gZ$ is a deformed replica of another set $\gX$: \begin{definition}[Homeomorphism] If $\gX$ and $\gZ$ are topological spaces, a \emph{homeomorphism} from $\gX$ to $\gZ$ is a \emph{continuous bijective map $f: \gX\to \gZ$ with continuous inverse}.
+We say that $\gX$ and $\gZ$ are \emph{homeomorphic} to each other (denoted by $\gX \simeq \gZ$) if there is a homeomorphism between $\gX$ and $\gZ$. \end{definition} This enables the definition of the \emph{embedding dimension} of a dataset: \begin{definition}[Topological Embedding] A map $f: \gX\to Z$ is called a \emph{topological embedding} if its domain $\gX$ is homeomorphic to its image $f(\gX)\subseteq Z$. \end{definition} \begin{definition}[Intrinsic and Embedding Dimensions] The \emph{intrinsic dimension} of a dataset $\gX$ satisfying Assumption~\ref{asp:smooth_manifold} is defined by $\dim\gX\coloneqq \max_i(\dim\gX^i)$.
+Its \emph{embedding dimension} is the dimension $m$ of the least dimensional Euclidean space $\sR^m$ to which we can establish a topological embedding $\phi: \gX \to \sR^m$.
+Due to the \emph{topological invariance of dimension}~\citep[Theorem~13.22]{lee2010introduction}, intrinsic dimension $\leq$ embedding dimension. \end{definition}

-As proved later in Theorem~\ref{theorem:ae}, if a continuous autoencoder can reconstruct the dataset perfectly, then its latent set is a homeomorphic copy of it.
-Concretely speaking, if through the lens of the manifold hypothesis we conceive the dataset as an \emph{elastic} curved surface in the high dimensional data space, then the latent set can be regarded as an intact ``flattened'' version of it tucked into the low dimensional latent space by the encoder.
-Therefore, the task of finding the least dimensional latent space can be imagined as the continuation of this flattening process, in which we keep compressing this elastic latent surface onto latent hyperplanes of even lower dimensionality until it cannot be flattened anymore.
+This section proposes a formulation that intends to \emph{automatically reduce the latent dimension of an autoencoder to the embedding dimension of the given dataset}.
+As to be proved later in Theorem~\ref{thm3:ae}, if a continuous autoencoder can reconstruct the dataset $\gX$ perfectly, then its latent set $\gZ$ is a homeomorphic copy of it.
+Concretely speaking, if through the lens of the manifold hypothesis we conceive the dataset as an elastic curved surface in the high dimensional data space, then the latent set can be regarded as an intact ``flattened'' version of it tucked into the low dimensional latent space by the encoder.
+Therefore, the task of finding the least dimensional latent space can be imagined as the continuation of this flattening process, in which we keep compressing this elastic latent surface onto latent hyperplanes of even lower dimensionality until it cannot be flattened anymore, reaching the embedding dimension of the dataset.
 Thereafter, we can extract the final hyperplane as the desired least dimensional latent space.
 Ideally, we prefer a hyperplane that is either perpendicular or parallel to each latent coordinate axis, such that we can extract it with ease.